 Spring is in the air.
-Easter Sunday recently passed, March Madness has whittled itself down to tonight's final game and the new baseball season starts this week.
-This is a time of year for both endings and beginnings.
+Easter Sunday is recently past, March Madness has whittled itself down to tonight's final game (unless of course you read this after Monday) and the new baseball season starts this week.
+This is certainly a time of year for both endings and beginnings.

-Of spring beginnings, one of the most interesting to follow is the ramp-up to the big summer movie season.
-With the exception of a few trailer units that ran during the Super Bowl and other big events, the next few weeks will see trailers for summer releases start to air on television.
-These first trailers are the beginning of a release strategy that is used fairly consistently in new film media plans.
+Of spring beginnings, one of the most interesting to follow is the ramp up to the big summer movie season.
+With the exception of a few trailer units that ran in big events like the Super Bowl, the next few weeks will see trailers for summer releases start to air outside of local Cineplexes on the small screen.
+These first trailers are the beginning of a release strategy that's used fairly consistently in new film media plans.

-Two Sides of Urgency
+Two sides of urgency

 Two urgent need states are the driving force behind conventional film release media strategy.
 On one hand there's the studio's need to reap as much revenue as possible from a film product with an ephemeral shelf life.
-On the other is the filmgoer's need to experience a hot pop culture commodity before it evaporates.
+On the other hand is the filmgoer's need to experience a hot pop culture commodity before it evaporates.
 It's easy to understand the film studio's side of the equation, but the filmgoer deserves a bit more commentary.

-Films make it to DVD and video so quickly these days one would wonder why people feel the need to flock to the cineplex at \$10-plus a pop-and that's just for the ticket.
+Films make it to DVD and video so quickly; one would wonder why people feel the need to flock to the Cineplex at \$10+ a pop just for the ticket.
 The reason lies in the experience.
-Being part of what's creating buzz can happen only while the buzz is being created.
-There's also something special about experiencing a hot entertainment commodity in the presence of a similarly minded mass of humanity that can't be achieved in a home theater.
+Being part of what's creating buzz can only happen while the buzz is being created.
+There's also something special about experiencing a hot entertainment commodity in the presence of a similarly minded mass of humanity which can't be achieved in a residential home theatre.

-It shouldn't come as a surprise that the majority of filmgoers during the initial release weeks come from younger demographics.
+It shouldn't be a surprise that the majority of filmgoers during the initial release weeks come from younger demographics.
 Younger people tend to draw energy from experiential moments rather than relationships.
-Because younger people have fewer relationships to energize them than people with spouses and kids, it makes sense that they're drawn to the energy surrounding hot pop culture events such as film releases.
+Because younger people have fewer relationships like spouses and kids to energize them, it makes sense that they're drawn to the energy surrounding hot pop culture events like film releases.

-Unconventional Convention
+Unconventional convention

 Launch strategy for film releases could be considered the antithesis of conventional brand launch strategy.
-Nonfilm brand launches generally hold every impression in hand until it's actually available to the public, unleashing messaging as soon as the brand hits shelves.
+Non-film brand launches generally hold every impression in hand until it's actually available to the public, unleashing messaging as soon as the brand hits shelves.
 Support will continue for the launching brand as long as budget permits.
 Since conventional brands don't really have an expiration date, a consumer might purchase at any time, so covering as much of the calendar as practical is a real need.

-Contrarily, film release strategy begins with a trickle of exposure far in advance of actual in-theater date and ramps up over time, slowly at first to finally very heavy levels at opening week/weekend.
+Contrarily, film release strategy begins with a trickle of exposure far in advance of actual in-theatre date, and ramps up over time, slowly at first to finally very heavy levels at opening week/weekend.
 Post-opening exposure ramps down fairly quickly following release, lasting for maybe an additional four weeks.

 The core driver of the approach is the expiration date notion.
-Films don't remain in theaters very long-weeks to maybe a few months.
+Films don't remain in theatres very long; weeks to maybe a few months.
 That means studios don't have a lot of time to generate revenue.
-Awareness must be built quickly to generate interest and de-mand in advance of opening weekend.
-Film companies want potential moviegoers waiting in line to buy tickets when opening day arrives, not at home, hearing about the film for the first time.
+Awareness must be built quickly to generate interest and demand in advance of opening weekend.
+Film companies want potential moviegoers waiting in line to buy tickets when opening day arrives, not hearing about the film for the first time.